inrupt/solid-client-authn-js/README.md

 A client tool to login and make authenticated requests to Solid compliant servers.

 ***NOTE: The interface documented here is the proposed interface not the one actually implemented yet.
-For the actually implemented interface see the "Example Usage"***
+For the actually implemented interface see the "Example Usage".
+See [the Solid Crud tests](https://github.com/solid/solid-crud-tests/blob/master/test/helpers/obtain-auth-headers.ts for an example of how we're currently using solid-auth-fetcher from nodejs.
+***

 ## Installation